CSWS Resources for Community Partners

 Students will use the SOLO platform to search and apply for opportunities and to request an application to be sent to their prospective partner organization.

-- Organization identifies a student.
+1. Organization identifies a student.
 Identify the particular student(s) with whom you would like to work.
 If an interested student has not already approached your organization, you can publicize your job opportunity to students through Stanford Career Education's Handshake job board, the Service 4 All email list, and Cardinal Quarter Connections.
 For further information on how to take advantage of these resources, contact Yvette Zepeda.

-- Summer quarter (final deadline): Early April - check SOLO application
+• Summer quarter (final deadline): Friday, April 12, 2024 – application available in January 2024

-- A letter verifying your 501(c)3 status that includes your federal ID number; and
+• A letter verifying your 501(c)3 status that includes your federal ID number; and

-Your student will let you know once they have completed the application process and been approved for the program.
 Incomplete applications will not be considered, and students must not begin work until they have received written program approval and attended a mandatory CSWS orientation.

 Resources